YannCaron/JinyParser/README.md

 Need a new parer node for specific purpose ?
 Don't worry !
 You always be able to inherit from the ParserNode abstract class and create you own nodes.
 I proof it was possible to enhance JinyParser to create a context sensitive parser. *Tutorial comming soon !*

 ## Fast ?
-**JinyParser** was created another idea in head.
+**JinyParser** was created with another idea in head.
 Because a parser is a state machine (in a recursive descent way).
-Why not compilimng it into JVM bytecode and avoiding the java call stack by using a Goto bytecode statement ?
+Why not compiling it into JVM bytecode and avoiding the java call stack by using a Goto bytecode statement instead ?
 It is faster and not constraint by the stack overflow problem.
-Thanks to **Evgeny Madrikov** for this idea ;)
+Thanks to https://github.com/Godin to reveal the problem ;)